 Obeying Divine laws that are a manual for human existence is unquestionably vital to man’s success in both lives.
 This eternal truth is often brushed aside by the average human.
 Can he not see that although life is unpredictable, death, on the other hand, is guaranteed?

-Islam is a way of life that is meant to be lived by every single Muslim.
+Islam is a way of life that all Muslims should live.
 It is not merely a label that we wear superficially.
 In Surah Al-Baqarah, Allah orders those who believe to accept Islam whole-heartedly.

 Worshipping God through obedience is important because it brings us tranquility and well-being in this fleeting worldly life while preparing us for the next.
 For as we sow here, so shall we reap there…